10 Things I've Learned About Grief

 That love becomes a living part of us.
 Grief transforms us all the way through, down to the ground of our being.

-5. Another thing I learned about grief is how it affects our bodies and consciousness:
+5. Here are some of the ways grief affects our bodies and consciousness:

 I remember a time of loss for me.
-I intuitively moved from my large, sunny bedroom to the smallest, darkest room in my home.
+I intuitively moved from my large, sunny bedroom to the smallest, darkest room.
 It felt the safest, most enclosed, most inward.
-Then sometime later, after a few months, I was ready to go back.
+Then, after a few months, I was ready to return.

-When we grieve we often cry, and the wetness of tears brings relief.
-So grieving is often wet, not dry.
+• When we grieve, we often cry, and the wetness of tears brings relief.
+Grief is wet

-One of the gifts of grieving is a depth of grounding, of earthiness.
-The heaviness of grief becomes our grounding.
 The safest people in the world, the ones to whom we want to run when we are in pain, are the ones who have done their grief work.
 We sense their steadiness and truth holding.
 They don't try to fix our grief!
-They just love us.
+They know to love us unconditionally.

 6. Many of us, especially men, have been taught not to cry.

-We may have been shamed this way when we were young and so have suppressed years of grief.
-This can make it difficult to even acknowledge our grief, let alone cry, except maybe in the dark like at the movies, or when alone in our homes.
+We may have felt shame like this when we were young and so have suppressed years of grief.
+Shame can make it challenging to acknowledge our suffering, let alone cry, except maybe in the dark, like at the movies or alone in our homes.
 We crave that healing wetness.

 As we reclaim our capacity to grieve, we reclaim parts of ourselves we may not even have realized were ours–tenderness, compassion, sensitivity, warmth.
 We develop an intimacy with ourselves that can grow into deeper intimacy with others.
 We open our hearts again.